 To stand a chance to #WIN one of these fragrances, when you send QUEEN, your NAME and ANSWER via WhatsApp (084 2212 919)

-This week’s question: Name one of the brands we are giving away.
+This week’s question: Name the brand that we are featuring this Sunday?

 Winners will be announced every Sunday between noon and 3 pm during #LunchWithLloyd on #Hot919fm.

 Here are a few handy tips and tricks as well as fascinating facts we learnt from Liz:

 - Women began wearing fragrance more than 5 000 years ago.
 They used incense and beetle blood to create their perfumes.
 One of the first recorded manufactured perfumes was Chanel No 5, which was launched in 1921.

 - When going to buy a fragrance, do not smell more than three at a time.
 Your nose confuses the brain so you won’t get the true scent – even if you sniff coffee beans in between.

 - Never buy a fragrance just because it smells good on a friend.

 - Your fragrance requires at least 30 minutes to develop on your skin, so if you have sampled fragrances (only three, remember!) go have a coffee and if, after 30 minutes, you still love the smell – you’re good to go buying!